Muratmz/Machine-Learning-Antenna-Design-and-Optimization/README.md

 1. Antenna simulation codes utilizing FDTD on GPU are written.
 2. Datasets consisting of a large number of simulations results are created and saved.
-3. Several supervised machine learning techniques are applied and compared.
+3. Several supervised machine learning techniques are applied and compared:

   a.
 Support Vector Machines

   b.
 Linear/Ridge/Lasso Regressions

   c.
 Deep learning models

   d.
 Decision tree and random forest methods